asgeir-s/tb-signals/README.md

 # Signals Microservice
-Microservice used for handleing trading signals in the tradersbit project.TradersBit is shut down and open sourced.
+Microservice used for handling trading signals in the tradersbit project.
+TradersBit is shut down and open sourced.

 ## What is TradersBit?
 TradersBit is (was a) a marketplace for streams of Bitcoin trading signals.